tmurakami/dexopener/README.md

 ### [MockK](https://mockk.io/)

 The `mockk-android` library provides inline mocking feature derived from Dexmaker.
-The feature is automatically enabled on a device running Android 9+.
+The feature is automatically enabled with Android 9+.
 You can see the supported features [here](https://github.com/mockk/mockk/blob/master/ANDROID.md).

 By checking `Build.VERSION.SDK_INT`, you can switch that feature and DexOpener according to the OS version of the testing device.
 See [the example](examples/mockk).